-- (35) Credit decisions must be primarily based on the customer's creditworthiness.
-As a rule, credit shall not be granted if the customer lacks credit repayment potential apart from the realisation of collateral. - (36) In exceptional financing arrangements where the repayment of credit is based on the realisation of collateral, the supervised entity shall monitor the return and market value performance of the collateral in order to ascertain that the repayment is guaranteed. - (37) Supervised entities must have documented procedures and guidelines for: - accepting different types of collateral - regularly monitoring and assessing collateral values3 - collateral valuation (hair-cut) - ensuring that collateral is binding, adequate and realisable - identifying any concentrations of risk arising from collateral. - (38) Supervised entities must establish acceptable types of collateral as well as collateral valuation percentages for each type of acceptable collateral.
+- (39) Credit decisions must be primarily based on the customer's creditworthiness.
+As a rule, credit shall not be granted if the customer lacks credit repayment potential apart from the realisation of collateral. - (40) In exceptional financing arrangements where the repayment of credit is based on the realisation of collateral, the supervised entity shall monitor the return and market value performance of the collateral in order to ascertain that the repayment is guaranteed. - (41) Supervised entities must have documented procedures and guidelines for: - accepting different types of collateral - regularly monitoring and assessing collateral values4 - collateral valuation (hair-cut) - ensuring that collateral is binding, adequate and realisable - identifying any concentrations of risk arising from collateral. - (42) Supervised entities must establish acceptable types of collateral as well as collateral valuation percentages for each type of acceptable collateral.
 The valuation percentages shall be consistent with a prudential maximum limit for the relevant types of collateral.
-However, collateral value must always be based on a case-specific assessment, and special attention should be paid on collateral whose fair value cannot be considered stable.
+However, collateral value must always be based on a case-specific assessment, and special attention should be paid on collateral whose fair value cannot be considered stable. - (43) The valuer of collateral must be competent and adequately independent of the granting of credit.
+Supervised entities must comply with the provisions in section 1 of Decree 1031/2016 of the Council of State on the professional requirements for a valuer of residential property or collateral for credit in consumer credit related to housing, also with respect to the valuer of collateral for other credit. - (44) Supervised entities must ensure that the valuation of acceptable collateral is based on reliable appraisal methods, taking internationally recognised valuation standards into account.

-3 EBA has published an interpretation guideline (2017_3078) on the determination of fair value under Article 208(3)(b) and Article 229(1) of the EU CRR (575/2013).
+4 EBA has published an interpretation guideline (2017_3078) on the determination of fair value under Article 208(3)(b) and Article 229(1) of the EU CRR (575/2013).
 According to the interpretation guideline, Article 208(3)(b) CRR does not allow the use of a statistical model as the sole means of valuation of collateral.
 The same applies to Article 229(1) CRR.